cjacker/opensource-toolchain-rp2040/README.md

 NOTE the toolchain's tripplet is 'arm-none-eabi'.

-There are also a lot of prebuilt arm-none-eabi toolchains from other vendors, you can also use them as you like.
+There are also a lot of prebuilt 'arm-none-eabi' toolchains from other vendors, you can also use them as you like.

 # SDK
 ## pico-sdk